tetris245/ULTRAbc/README.md

 * Added the 'Also check Descriptions' parameter in Chat Search - Note: When this parameter is checked, the links to rooms from friendlist will not work
 * Restored the Extensions button in Main Hall while keeping the Preferences button
 * Restored the xmenu command and the Extensions button in chat rooms
-* Optimised the sleep command
+* Optimised the message and sleep commands